• Resources

 For example, if your pain today is a 2/10, but it’s closer to a 5/10 most days and a 7/10 on really bad days, answer every question based on when your pain is a 6/10.

-It’s important that your answers are consistent during the whole application process.
+It’s important that your answers remain consistent throughout the application process.
 How you respond to questions at the hearing should match the information you wrote in your initial disability application and in other forms.

 Or maybe you said in your application that you can’t stand for more than 15 minutes.
 Don’t say to the judge that you just went grocery shopping by yourself.